thamyekh/OSEP-Code-Snippets/osep_notes.md

 String res = executeQuery("EXECUTE AS LOGIN = 'sa';", con);
 # method 2: EXECUTE AS USER dbo
 String res = executeQuery("use msdb; EXECUTE AS USER = 'dbo';", con);

+# sometimes you have to hunt down the a completely different user to impersonate
 ```
 ## code execution
 `OSEP-Code-Snippets/MSSQL`